What is oral cancer?

 What are the risk factors for oral cancer?

 Risk factors for developing oral cancer include smoking or chewing tobacco, alcohol consumption and chewing areca nut and betel leaves (commonly done in South Asia).
-Additional factors include a history of cancer, excessive sun exposure, poor oral health, a weakened immune system and chronic lichen planus infection.
+Additional factors include a history of cancer, excessive sun exposure, poor oral health and a weakened immune system.

-A large and growing proportion of oral cancers are associated with human papilloma virus.
-HPV can be detected in about two-thirds of oropharyngeal cancers, but fewer oral cavity cancers.
+A large and growing proportion of oral cancers are caused by human papilloma virus.
+HPV can be detected in about two-thirds of oropharyngeal cancers.
 There are more than 100 types of HPV, but only a small number are linked to cancer.
 Two types in particular, 16 and 18, are responsible for a majority of oropharyngeal cancers, as well as cervical and anal cancers.
-Sexual contact is a common way to get HPV, but this can also occur through nonsexual contact.
-HPV vaccines, which prevent cervical cancer, can also protect against HPV-associated mouth and throat cancer.
+Sexual contact, including oral sex, is a common way to get HPV, but this can also occur through nonsexual contact.
+The HPV vaccine can protect against HPV-associated mouth and throat cancer.

 What are the symptoms of oral cancer?